dqualizer/template/doc/arch/adr/decision-template.md

 ## Alternatives (optional)

-A list of the alternative options considered, along with the reasons they were not selected.
+What are alternative options considered, along with the reasons they were not selected?